 On-beam tests used an EIC calorimeter prototype consisting of a 3×3 matrix of PbWO4 crystals.
-Each crystal, $2.05~{\rm cm}\times2.05~{\rm cm}\times20~{\rm cm}$ in size (corresponding to $\sim22X_0$) was read out by a 19 mm diameter photomultiplier tube (R4125) with a custom HV base and active divider.
+Each crystal, 2.05 cm \times 2.05 cm \times 20 cm in size (corresponding to $\sim 22X_0$) was read out by a 19 mm diameter photomultiplier tube (R4125) with a custom HV base and active divider.

 The prototype was installed in Hall-D downstream of the pair spectrometer (PS), as shown in Figure 2.
 Electron-positron pairs are produced by the primary photon beam interacting with 750 μ m beryllium converter.
 Lepton pairs are deflected in a 1.5 T dipole magnet and detected using two layers of scintillation counters positioned symmetrically around the photon beam line.
-Each arm consists of 8 coarse counters and 145 of the detector, in high-granularity counters.
+Each arm consists of 8 coarse counters and 145 high-granularity counters.
 The high-granularity hodoscope is used to measure the lepton momentum; the position of each counter corresponds to the specific energy.
-Each detector arm covers the lepton momentum range $3-6.2\,\mathrm{GeV}/c$.
+Each detector arm covers the lepton momentum range $3-6.2 \,\text{GeV}/c$.
 The energy resolution of the PS is estimated to be better than 0.6%.
 The position of the prototype was surveyed and aligned with respect to the beam line and the center of the pair spectrometer magnet, such that the lepton beam's spot is focused on the center row of the prototype, perpendicular to the front face of the crystals.